ociaw/RoverSim/README.md

 the AI.

 Once that's done, the factory needs to be added to the list of available AIs in each client.
-This is in `MarsRoverScratchHost.WorkManager.GetAIs` and `AvaloniaHost.Program.GetAvailableAis`.
+This is in `WinFormsClient.WorkManager.GetAIs` and `AvaloniaHost.Program.GetAvailableAis`.

 ## Scratch AI
 Scratch AIs are restricted to a Scratch-like interface similar to the original in functionality.